Authored By :

 While some Christians are quick to recognize when spiritual attacks originate from without, it is those which are born within our own fellowship which can do the most severe and lasting damage.
 Sadly, sometimes the tools for these attacks can be those very Christians whom we have viewed and trusted as our own dear brethren and fellow laborers in the Lord.

 Considering the clear Scriptural precedent, that this occurs should really come as no surprise to us.
 As I point out in other articles, the First Century Church was plagued with these kinds of problems.
 Back then, the primary conflict was between the Lord's Disciples who viewed Salvation as a free Gift which was obtained through faith in the Sacrifice of Jesus Christ alone, and their legalistic Jewish brethren who tried to place an obstacle in the path of new Believers by insisting that one still had to adhere to the Mosaic Law in order to merit Salvation.
+This is a topic which I discuss at length in other articles.

-In short, these legalists tried to make Salvation a matter of both Grace and good works through the observance of the Law, as if to suggest that the Blood of Jesus Christ was not a sufficient ransom price to pay the debt for our sins, and thus purchase our Forgiveness, Redemption and Salvation.
-Of course, as many modern Christians realize, this doctrine of mixing Grace with works was clearly contrary to the Original Teaching which the Lord imparted to the Twelve Apostles, as well as to the Apostle Paul.
+In short, these legalists tried to make Salvation a matter of both Grace and good works through the observance of the Mosaic Law, as if to suggest that the Blood of Jesus Christ was not a sufficient ransom price to cover the debt for our sins, and thus purchase for us Forgiveness, Redemption and Salvation.
+Of course, as many modern Christians realize, this doctrine of mixing Grace with works was quite clearly contrary to the Original Teaching which the Lord imparted to the Twelve Apostles, as well as to the Apostle Paul.
 It is no wonder then that the Apostle Paul was forced to dedicate so much of his Epistles to exposing this treacherous false doctrine.
 His thoughts are summed up quite well in the following verse:

 "And if by grace, then is it no more of works: otherwise grace is no more grace.
 But if it be of works, then is it no more grace: otherwise work is no more work."